Judge rules against US women's soccer team in equal pay case - France 24

 The filing triggered outrage amongst the women's players while influential sponsors such as Coca-Cola voiced disgust at the remarks.

-USSF President Carlos Cordeiro later resigned following the uproar, with prominent US women's team star Megan Rapinoe accusing the USSF of "blatant sexism" in its legal filings.
+USSF President Carlos Cordeiro later resigned following the uproar, with Rapinoe accusing the USSF of "blatant sexism" in its legal filings.

 Germany's men won $35 million for their victory in the 2014 World Cup while France earned $38 million after triumphing in Russia in 2018.

-The United States women, victors in the 2015 and 2019 World Cups, earned total prize money of $6 million over the two tournaments -- a difference of $66 million.
+The United States women, victors in the 2015 and 2019 World Cups, earned total prize money of $6 million over the two tournaments.

+The USSF argued in court that between the years 2015-2019, the women actually were paid more money than the men on both a cumulative and an average per game basis.

+During that period the women's national team received $24 million and an average of $220,747 per game while the men's team received payments of $18 million and $212,639 per game.

 © 2020 AFP